openregister/openregister-java/RUNNING_LOCALLY.md

 * alpha: `registersYamlLocation: https://register.alpha.openregister.org/records.yaml`
 * discovery: `registersYamlLocation: https://register.discovery.openregister.org/records.yaml`

 Now re-run the application using `ENVIRONMENT=myphase REGISTERS=myregister ./run-application.sh`.
-You should now see the School type register locally at `127.0.0.1:8080`.
+You should now see the `myregister` register locally at `127.0.0.1:8080`.

 ## Create a new register